ezhao/CodePathTwitterClient/README.md

-# Week 3 Assignment - Twitter Client
+# Week 3 and 4 Assignment - Twitter Client

 Preview of application